 Prime Minister Hayato Ikeda pursued a policy of heavy industrialization.
 This policy led to the emergence of “excess borrowing” (a practice that continues to this day.) in which the Bank of Japan issues loans to city banks, which in turn lend to industrial conglomerates.

 As there was a shortage of capital in Japan at the time, industrial conglomerates borrowed beyond their ability to repay.
 Thus causing the city's banks to go into debt with the Bank of Japan.
 This gave the National Bank of Japan full control over local dependent banks.

-MITI (Ministry of International Trade and Industry) took advantage of this policy to stimulate the economy.
+The MITI (Ministry of International Trade and Industry) took advantage of this policy to stimulate the economy.
 Thus promoting exports, managing investments and monitoring production capacity.

-Other government measures adopted
+Other governmental measures adopted

 In addition to the other measures already mentioned, the government made several other adjustments that paved the way for Japan's success.
 One of these measures was only possible due to the financial flexibility that had formed.
 This measure was the rapid expansion of government investments in Japan's infrastructure.

-As early as April 1960, commercial imports had been liberalized in 41% when compared to 22% in 1956.
+As early as April 1960, commercial imports had been liberalized at 41% compared to 22% in 1956.
 Ikeda planned to liberalize trade to 80% in three years.
 However, his plans faced strong opposition.
 It is a fact that no government can be fully accepted, otherwise it would be a dictatorship.

-However, this same government has also set up several allied foreign aid distribution agencies to show Japan's willingness to participate in the international order and promote exports.
+However, this same government also set up several allied foreign aid distribution agencies to show Japan's willingness to participate in the international order and promote exports.

 Other merits of Ikeda were:

-- He joined the IMF and OECD in 1964;
+- Joined the IMF and OECD in 1964;

-Stable Growth Stage in Japan
+Stage of Stable Growth in Japan

 Finally, we will leave the books that served as a source for this article, in addition to giving credit to the famous wikipedia for some references and technical information about Japan's economic miracle.